HadyAhmed00/Android-MCP/README.md

 ## Available Tools

-The MCP server exposes 9 tools for controlling Android devices:
+The MCP server exposes 14 tools for controlling Android devices and recording test cases:

 ### 1. **State-Tool**
 Get the current state of the device including UI hierarchy and optional screenshot.